We'll be by our customers' side, keeping them moving by providing exceptional services.

 Our Roads for All Forum, established in 2018, brings together a wide range of organisations that represent or provide services to disabled road users.
 We work collaboratively with these organisations to ensure we’re equal and inclusive in the way we build, improve and operate our roads.

 Watch the video to find out more about how we’re working together to deliver real improvements for disabled road users.

-"We’re working with Highways England to provide the Deaf community the same opportunities as hearing people.
-That is a huge achievement, and Highways England is the first organisation to achieve this.
+"We’re working with National Highways to provide the Deaf community the same opportunities as hearing people.
+That is a huge achievement, and National Highways is the first organisation to achieve this.
 Now there is more awareness about ensuring that Deaf people have the same access to safety messages as hearing people."Robin Ash, Access and Inclusion Officer, British Deaf Association

 Our work goes beyond building and operating roads.
 Our Users and communities fund, introduced in 2020, is a ring-fenced fund dedicated to delivering lasting benefits for road users and communities across England.
 Our customers’ expectations are evolving, from the ways they use technology to how they travel, and this fund is helping us make some important changes to meet their needs.More about Designated Funds